-- In One Person Company, there is a Minimum number of 1 person is essential.
+- In One Person Company, there is a minimum number of 1 person is essential.

 5. Maximum number of members

 Sole Proprietorship and One person company are very different from each other.
 A proprietorship is not a separate legal entity whereas one person company registration is a separate legal entity.
-Not only this but also varies in terms of existence as proprietorship is come to end on death or retirement of the member whereas One Person Company’s Existence is independent of directors or nominee.
+Not only this but also varies in terms of existence as a proprietorship is come to end the on death or retirement of the member whereas One Person Company’s Existence is independent of directors or nominee.